metheos/OnStarJS/README.md

 ### All

-Run both unit and functional tests
+Run both unit and functional tests.

 `pnpm test`